-Celeste Sipes, the founder of Thunderpants USA is passionate about creating uncompromising, comfortable, and high-quality underwear that women will love.
-Thunderpants’ undergarments are made responsibly and can be traced from start to finish.
-The underwear is made from Fair Trade certified organic cotton from New Zealand, and is then dyed and milled in Australia before being sent to a women-owned factory in Oregon, where the underwear is cut and sewn.
+Celeste Sipes, the founder of Thunderpants, is passionate about creating uncompromising, comfortable, and high-quality underwear that women will love.
+Thunderpants’s undergarments are made responsibly and can be traced from start to finish.
+The underwear is made from Fair Trade Certified organic cotton from New Zealand, and is dyed and milled in Australia before being sent to a women-owned factory in Oregon, where the underwear is cut and sewn.

 Thunderpants has both versatile solids and eye-catching prints in their collection of undergarments.
-The fun, unique designs for Thunderpants pieces are designed by local artists from Portland, Oregon.
+The fun, unique Thunderpants pieces are designed by local artists from Portland, Oregon.

 Founded by Sandra Canselier, Coclico is an ethical shoe brand from Spain committed to conscious, local production.
 Coclico’s exceptionally crafted shoes are made by hand in a small, family-run factory in Mallorca, Spain by artisans earning living wages.

 The slow-made shoes are made with materials sourced locally in Europe, including leather that meets strict standards for quality and sustainability, as well as sustainable materials like cork.
 Coclico is also carbon neutral — the Spanish shoe brand purchases carbon credits to offset their carbon emissions each year.

 TOOCHE is an ethical, sustainable shoe brand from Latvia working with skilled Latvian artisan shoemakers who earn fair wages for their crafts.
 TOOCHE’s unique shoes are made using eco-conscious materials such as Piñatex, a vegan leather made from pineapple leaves discarded from the pineapple industry.
 The brand also uses sustainably harvested wool, a byproduct from sheep farms, for their collections.